research topic(s): bending-active timber, robotic fabrication, elastic kinematics

 size: 35 sqft. - 36' tall

-principal investigator(s): Leslie Lok of RUBI Lab { link }
+principal investigator(s): Leslie Lok, Director of the RUBI Lab

 contributors: Sasa Zivkovic, Kurt Jordan, and Matthew T. Reiter